chenglou/react-motion/README.md

 Where the value of `tweeningCollection` might be e.g. `{size: {val: 3.578}, top: 20}`.

-If, instead of passing a number to `val` (`{val: 10}`), you pass an array or an object, by default Spring will interpolate every number in it.
+If, instead of passing a number to `val` (`{val: 10}`), you pass an array or an object, by default `Spring` will interpolate every number in it.

 But lots of times you don't want all the values to animate the same way.
-You can pass a `config` to specify the stiffness and the damping of the spring:
+You can pass a `config` to specify the stiffness and the damping of the `spring`:

 ```js
 {size: {val: 10, config: [120, 17]}, top: 20}